Jonathan D. G. Jones: Research and career

 With George Coupland, Liam Dolan, Nicholas Harberd, Alison Mary Smith, Cathie Martin, Robert Sablowski and Abigail Amey he is a co-author of the textbook Plant Biology.

 In July 2010, Jones contributed an opinion piece to BBC News Online, outlining his stance on genetically modified (GM) food crops.
 In the piece, Jones argued that if we are to 'feed the planet without destroying it... we need to use every tool in our toolbox, including GM'.

 Awards and honours

 Jones was elected a Fellow of the Royal Society (FRS) in 2003 and has been a member of the National Academy of Sciences since 2015.
 He was awarded EMBO Membership in 1998.
+In 2025 he was awarded the Wolf Prize in Agriculture.